stellar/soroban-quest/quests/5-custom-types/README.md

 while it might represent a Stellar account, or a Stellar contract, you can treat it the same no matter what type of `Address` you're dealing with.

-For each quest so far, you've been invoking contracts, and passing a hex string for the contract's `--id` argument.
+For invoking contracts, we used to pass a hex string for the contract's `--id` argument.
 The `contract_id` and the `contract_address` both represent the same underlying data, and you can think of them as though they are interchangeably.
 Converting between the two representations can be done using [this very simple endpoint][strkey-hex].
 Use it like this:

 - `https://rpciege.com/convert/<hex-encoded-contract-id>` will return to you the corresponding `contract_address`